Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Introduction

 \subsubsection{Non-linearity}

-A well-known outstanding question about finite-type mapping class groups asks whether they are {\em linear}, that is, whether they admit an injective homomorphism into $\GL(n,\mathbb{C})$ for some $n\in \N$.
+A well-known open question asks whether finite-type mapping class groups are linear.
 The only known result in this direction is a theorem of Bigelow-Budney \cite{Bigelow}, who proved that the mapping class group of the closed surface of genus two is linear, by exploiting its relation with braid groups.

-In sharp contrast, in Proposition \ref{split} we will see that $\Bc_g$ contains an isomorphic copy of Thompson's group $F$, for all $g<\infty$.
+In sharp contrast, in Proposition \ref{split} we will see that $\Bc_g$ contains an isomorphic copy of Thompson's group $F$, for all $g\ge 0$.
 Combining this with Theorem \ref{thm:fg}, we have: